The New LIMS Journal

-And now for the 2023 P&T workshops!
+And now for the 2023 P&T classes!
 They will continue to be online on Saturdays.
-Watch this space for upcoming workshop information.
-(Sadly Irmgard won’t be teaching and there won’t be blackboards and chalk involved, but her image is a nice reminder of her laughter and her contributions to our work!)
+Watch this space for upcoming workshops and courses.
+(Irmgard won’t be teaching and there won’t be blackboards and chalk involved, but her image is a nice reminder of her laughter and her contributions to our work!)

 Irmgard standing next to a blackboard laughing